deletedcu/angular-demo/lectures/day-2/video_intro_to_spa.md

 (Show drawing of two situations: one large computer with big arm muscles and $$$$ around it.
 This computer has arrows out to many small computers.
 One small computer with thin arms and $ around it.
 This computer has arrows out slightly larger than computers with $ around them.)

-## Describe PushState
+## Describe pushState

-- PushState allows JavaScript to alter the browser's history as if a user is clicking on links and loading brand new pages.
+- pushState allows JavaScript to alter the browser's history as if a user is clicking on links and loading brand new pages.
 - This gives the appearance that the user is actually visiting new pages.
 (show ESPN updating its URL as the user scrolls to a new article)
 - If the application is set up correctly, it allows deep linking so that users can bookmark and share links to specific aspects of an application as if it were a page itself.